Tuesday, January 27, 2026

 Concentrate.

 What would my early trainers have said if they saw me now?
 Fire first, and then think.
 I could almost hear them saying it.
-Training eleven-year-olds to fire a gun couldn't be an easy job, especially since you knew that one day soon they would be in the field, firing at read targets.
+Training eleven-year-olds to fire a gun couldn't be an easy job, especially since you knew that one day soon they would be in the field, firing at real targets.
 It made me grateful to know that I was one of the very few agents Delta, the spy agency that employed me, had.

 Breathing out for the third time, I re-leveled my gun at the target, emptying my mind of all thoughts.
 My gaze completely focused, I snapped off a succession of shots, all of which slammed into the target in a split second.

-My Version:
+My Edit

 As fun as it was, something about a firing range freaked me out.
-At sixteen years old, I was able to shoot grown men straight through the heart, but once inside that room, it was like that paper target was every potential enemy every potential assignment gone wrong in every possible way.
+At sixteen years old, I was able to shoot grown men straight through the heart, but once inside that room, it was like that paper target was every potential enemy assignment gone wrong in every possible way.

 I stepped forward, drawing my gun up in front of me.
 My finger caressed the smooth metal, tucking itself under the trigger as I fixed my eyes on the target, which stood about seventy-five meters away.
 It helped to imagine one specific enemy.